BirkhoffG/jax-dataloader/README.md

 import jax_dataloader as jdl

 dataloader = jdl.DataLoader(
-    dataset, # can be a jax_dataloader, pytorch or huggingface dataset backend='jax', # use 'jax' for loading data (also supports `pytorch`) batch_size=32
+    dataset, # can be a jdl.Dataset, pytorch or huggingface dataset backend='jax', # use 'jax' for loading data (also supports `pytorch`) batch_size=32
 )